afrechtoasta/myPortfolio/manual.md

    - Find the folder titled *Documents*, double-click on that
    - Click on the folder titled *Electronic Arts*, double-click on that
    - Finally find the folder titled *Mods*, double click on that
-   - Once there, paste the document in the folder by hitting Ctrl + V
+   - Once there, paste the file in the folder by hitting Ctrl + V

 ## 4. Installing CC Into Game For *MacOS*:
    - Open up *Finder*
    - Find the folder titled *Documents*, double-click on that
    - Click on the folder titled *Electronic Arts*, double-click on that
    - Finally find the folder titled *Mods*, double click on that
-   - Once there, paste the document in the folder by hitting command + v
+   - Once there, paste the document in the folder by hitting Command + V

 ## 5. **Tip!**